daoudjahdou/ignite-react-native-web/README.md

 - Install the ignite cli, if you haven't done so already - `npm install -g ignite-cli`
   - ProTip: That'll require you to install the `react-native-cli` too, but we'll be taking that away (hopefully soon!)
-- Run the following command - `ignite new MyAwesomeThing -b ignite-kryptonite`
+- Run the following command - `ignite new MyAwesomeThing -b ignite-react-native-web`
   - ProTip: the -b switch means "Use this boilerplate"
 - Thats it.
 Really.